 Waynflete’s Diversity and Equity Faculty Committee has invited students to add their voices to the chorus of Americans supporting social justice and racial equality in our nation by entering themselves for consideration of the second annual Spirit of Martin Luther King, Jr. Award.
 The Award is an opportunity for students to engage in dialogue that looks for ways to end oppression, to affirm basic civil rights, and to call for increased opportunity for all people by submitting an essay.

-April 6-7, 2018, Waynflete will host students and educators from schools across New England for a conference designed to spark meaningful conversations about identity, diversity, and community.
+Every year, Waynflete welcomes students and educators from schools across New England to a conference designed to spark meaningful conversations about identity, diversity, and community.

-NEYIS will feature speakers, music and spoken-word performances, student-led workshops, and breakout sessions for both students and educators.
+NEYIS features speakers, music and spoken-word performances, student-led workshops, and breakout sessions for both students and educators.
 Learn more.

 Upper School Activities